etheleon/etheleon.github.io/_posts/articles/2021-03-17-datalakes.md

 However if you need to hook this up with an in-depth analysis / feature engineering + model building, basically anything which requires me to fire up a notebook, I’ll switch over to spark.
 Common team is cluster management is a full time task and should either be outsourced to a 3rd party like Qubole, cloud provider eg Dataproc or managed by a in house team.

 > NOTE: There is no need to parse all data neatly into columns due to the velocity and volume eg. logs and events.
 Only evaluate when you need, lazy eval.
-A good example of this is the [Google Analytics (GA) BigQuery data export](https://support.google.com/analytics/answer/3416092#zippy=%2Cin-this-article)
+A good example of this is the [GA to BQ export](https://support.google.com/analytics/answer/3416092#zippy=%2Cin-this-article)

 When using BigQuery it also became apparent sharing data via tables/views is far superior over files eg. CSV or a google sheets due ue to security and the lack thereof in ability to audit the access of data.